This guide to travelling on the IC / EC services between Denmark will tell you the key things about travelling by these trains.

 Another quirk of these trains is that the trains are arranged into sets of 3 coaches/cars, but in the set of 3 - the middle car/coach has no door.

-Reservations are mandatory for journeys between June 11th and Sept 3rd.
+Reservations are mandatory for journeys between between June 18th and Aug 21st:** which is when the summer timetable is operating

 At other times of the year, if you book 1st class ticket journey tickets with DB, your reservation is complimentary and seats will be assigned.